tedee-com/tedee-lock-ble-api-doc/docs/source/ble/characteristics.rst

     **UUID: 00000301-4899-489f-a301-fbee544b1db0**

-    It is used for PTLS session establishement and maintenance.
-On that characteristic only lock can publish messages for connected device.
+    It is used for PTLS session establishment and maintenance.
+On that characteristic, only the lock can publish messages for the connected device.

 .. _ptls_rx_characteristic: